-All funds listed on CAIS undergo Mercer's independent due diligence and ongoing monitoring.
+Most funds listed on the CAIS Marketplace undergo Mercer's independent due diligence and ongoing monitoring.
 Mercer diligence reports and fund ratings are available to advisors on the CAIS password-protected platform.
-CAIS streamlines the end-to-end transaction process through digital subscriptions and integrated reporting with Fidelity, Schwab, and Pershing, which make investing in alternatives simple.
+CAIS streamlines the end-to-end transaction process through digital subscriptions and integrated reporting with the leading US custodians and reporting providers, which make investing in alternatives simpler.

 Securities offered through CAIS Capital LLC, member FINRA, SIPC.

 For more information about investment opportunities available on the CAIS Platform, contact a CAIS representative.Contact us